 First grade stories were shorter than those aimed at older kids.
 And, the discussion segments were graduated, too.
 Beginners would read a page (perhaps 1 or 2 sentences) and then discuss.
 Older students might be asked to read 2-4 pages at a time, with considerably more words on each page.

 Does that “gradual increase” approach work?
 Does it “stretch” kids out?

-I suspect that it does and that we could do that better, but could find no evidence either way.
+I suspect that it does and that we could do that better but could find no evidence either way.

-Some authorities claim it is best to have kids read books rather than selection because of the need to build stamina.
+Some authorities claim it is best to have kids read books rather than selections because of the need to build stamina.
 There is no question that reading 100 pages instead of 10 should increase the stamina building opportunity.
 However, it is kind of like working on somebody’s running by starting with a marathon.
 The well-developed runners may love the challenge, but the beginners may be intimidated.

 The idea here – as with other well-known endurance tasks – is that stamina is learned, and rarely results without intentional effort.
 The focus of the advice provided here is on the silent reading of students in Grades 2-3 and up.

 If you want kids to build reading stamina, they must read.

 They must read pretty much every day.